Our manifesto

 Built on shared curiosity: pottery, trail running, jazz, language exchange, AI tinkering, neighborhood dinners.

-The first version is simple on purpose: describe the event, let AI draft the page, publish the link, and collect RSVPs without forcing attendees to sign up.
+The product stays simple on purpose: describe the event, let AI draft the page, publish the link, and collect RSVPs without forcing attendees to sign up.

 Cities need more small gatherings, recurring rituals, and places where strangers can become familiar.